This information is for private landlords. Private tenants can find information and advice here.

 Continuing the tenancy

-If you decide to renew the tenancy, you’ll need to discuss any changes to the terms, such as a rent increase, before signing a new contract.
+If you decide to renew the tenancy, you’ll need to discuss any changes to the terms, before signing a new contract.

-If you do not sign a new contract and the tenancy becomes periodic, the terms of the initial tenancy agreement still hold.
-The same repairing and rent obligations still apply.
+If you and the tenant do not agree to a new contract, the tenancy will become periodic.
+The terms of the initial tenancy agreement will continue.
+For example, the same repairing obligations will apply.
 These can only be changed by giving 28 days’ written notice.

 Tenants want to leave early